grabz8/solipsis/readme.txt

 vcX stands for Visual config (vc7 or vc8)

 Install Visual Studio 2005 + SP1 package
+If you are using Visual Studio Express 2005, upgrade it with the SP1 package

 Download Ogre source package (branch 1.4)
 Download Ogre Dependencies for VS8.1 (http://www.ogre3d.org/index.php?option=com_content&task=view&id=412&Itemid=132)